icloudobject/ico-topo/README.md

 ========
 This project injects the EC2 topology into YiDB/MongoDB.

-EC2 data model (modelled by EC2 command line JSON output using describeXYZ API) is converted into YiDB data graph using configuration mapping files defined in aws/mapping folder.
+EC2 data model (modelled by EC2 command line JSON output using describeXYZ API) is converted into YiDB data graph using configuration mapping files defined in config folder.

 ## How it works?